-Aside from general information such as park opening hours, information about closed rides, and the hours of various events, it also contains a map with live feed of the waiting time for all of the rides.
-The map can be filtered according to your interests (attractions, restaurants, etc).
+Aside from general information such as park opening hours, information about closed rides, and the hours of various events, it also contains a map with a live feed of the waiting time for all of the rides.
+The map can be filtered according to your interests (attractions, restaurants, etc.)

-An alternative app is the “MagiPark”, which also contains live feed of the waiting time to the rides, although here, it’s conveniently presented in form of a list.
+An alternative app is the “MagiPark”, which also contains a live feed of the waiting time to the rides, although here, it’s conveniently presented in the form of a list.

 Additionally, the app comes with another useful feature: there’s an option to set up notifications to notify you as soon as the waiting time for your favorite ride drops to one that you set as reasonable.
 It’s also possible to receive notifications regarding interruptions or re-starts of rides.

-Personally, I think the app’s coolest feature is its map, which uses location services that will help you navigate your way to the ride with the shortest waiting time with little to no effort.
+Personally, I think the app’s most remarkable feature is its map, which uses location services that will help you navigate your way to the ride with the shortest waiting time with little to no effort.

 Excuse your french:

 Since the park’s location is in France, it’s managed bilingually.
-In other words, the background stories for the rides are alternating between French and English.
+In other words, the background stories for the rides alternate between French and English.

-Personally, I didn’t mind it, but it’s something to take into account.
+I didn’t mind it, but it’s something to consider.

-To make the most out of your visit, I highly recommend arriving as soon as the park opens, and devoting a full day to the experience.
+To make the most out of your visit, I highly recommend arriving as soon as the park opens and devoting a whole day to the experience.

-After the Disney Illuminations show, when leaving at the end of the day, don’t miss out on Mickey Mouse’s goodnight kiss at the exit from the park.
+After the Disney Illuminations show, at the end of the day, don’t miss out on Mickey Mouse’s goodnight kiss at the exit from the park.

-Those of you who are visiting with children will be happy to hear that you can rent a stroller at the entrance.
-This option might be suitable for babies and small children, who’ll be happy to use it to rest after all of the walking and running they did throughout the day.
+Those visiting with children will be happy to hear that you can rent a stroller at the entrance.
+This option is great for babies and small children, who’ll be glad to use it to rest after all of the walking and running they did throughout the day.

 The service allows parents to enjoy rides that aren’t suitable for the little ones by taking turns riding the attraction whilst queuing only once.

-The system works in a way that one of the parents stands in line while the other one waits nearby with the child.
-When the first parent finishes the ride they switch instead of waiting in line again.
+The system works so that one of the parents stands in line while the other waits nearby with the child.
+When the first parent finishes the ride, they switch instead of waiting in line again.
 Ask the cast member at the entrance to the ride for guidance.

 “PhotoPass” + :

-The PhotoPass+ is accentually a card (plus two mini ones to share with the rest of your group) with a code that links you to a digital portfolio, to which all of your photos from the Meet & Greets and rides are uploaded.
+The PhotoPass+ is a card (plus two mini ones for sharing) that links you to a digital portfolio, to which all of your photos from the Meet & Greets and rides are uploaded.